 The most common language spoken in Livingston is English.
 Other important languages spoken here include Arabic and Spanish.

-One of the unique characteristics of the neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.3% of the neighborhoods in America.
+The neighborhood stands out for having an average per capita income lower than 98.3% of the neighborhoods in the United States.
 The neighborhood also has a greater percentage of children living in poverty (79.3%) than found in 99.3% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 In addition, neighborhoodScout's analysis shows that the neighborhood has a greater concentration of residents currently enrolled in college than 98.5% of the neighborhoods in the U.S. With 30.3% of the population here attending college, this is very much a college-focused neighborhood.